 The membership interests of Awbury Group LLC are held by individuals (the "Members").
-The Members also hold 100% of the membership interests in Awbury Technical Solutions LLC (a Connecticut limited liability company), Awbury Insurance Holdings LLC (a Delaware limited liability company), Awbury Brokerage Services LLC (a Connecticut limited liability company), Awbury UK Holdings LLC (a Delaware limited liability company) and Awbury Asia Holdings LLC (a Delaware limited liability company).
+The Members also hold 100% of the membership interests in Awbury Technical Solutions LLC (a Connecticut limited liability company), Awbury Insurance Holdings LLC (a Delaware limited liability company), Awbury Brokerage Services LLC (a Connecticut limited liability company), Awbury UK Holdings LLC (a Delaware limited liability company) Awbury Asia Holdings LLC (a Delaware limited liability company) and Awbury Analytics LLC (a Florida limited liability company).

-The Company is party to a service agreement (the "service agreement") with Awbury Technical Solutions LLC ("ATS").
-Pursuant to the Service Agreement, ATS provides certain product management, technical underwriting, reinsurance, strategic and operating management, legal, compliance, valuation, finance, human resources, tax, audit services, communications, administrative services, information technology and records services to the Company.
-Compensation for the services provided to the Company is paid based upon a percentage of ATS's annual expenses attributable to providing the services to the Company.
+The company is party to service agreements (the "service agreement") with Awbury Technical Solutions LLC ("ATS") and Awbury Analytics LLC ("Analytics").
+Pursuant to the Service Agreements, ATS and Analytics provide certain product management, technical underwriting, reinsurance, strategic and operating management, legal, compliance, valuation, finance, human resources, tax, audit services, communications, administrative services, information technology and records services to the Company.
+Compensation for the services provided to the Company is paid based upon a percentage of ATS and Analytics's annual expenses attributable to providing the services to the Company.

 Amounts due to affiliates are in respect of amounts payable to ATS and Awbury Corporation.
 The balances with ATS arise as a result of the Company's operating activities.
 There are no fixed repayment terms and all amounts are due on demand.
 The balances owed to Awbury Corporation relate to the Company's utilization of the group tax loss recorded by Awbury Corporation.
-The net intercompany payable balances as at December 31, 2021 and 2020 are as follows:
+The net intercompany payable balances as at December 31, 2023 and 2022 are as follows: